colynhn/kaldi4chinese/README.md

 # kaldi4chinese
 Simplify and Comment Kaldi toolkit for Chinese Speech Recognition

-For personal use only, please visit the official website https://github.com/kaldi-asr/kaldi
+This item is for personal use only, you can visit the official website https://github.com/kaldi-asr/kaldi for more details.